-Clotted Cream is an essential component of either a Devon or Cornish Cream tea; it would be unheard of to have it without and is served in place of butter.
-The cream differs in each county as one spreads the cream on the scone, then tops it with jam, the other put jam on first followed by the cream.
+Clotted cream is an essential component of either a Devon or Cornish cream tea (a light meal with afternoon tea).
+It would be unheard of to have a cream tea without clotted cream, which is served in place of butter.
+Depending on the county where one is enjoying the clotted cream, it is either spread on the scone first and then topped with jam, or the jam goes on first followed by the cream.

-Unlike other types of cream, clotted travels very well, and because of this, the cream was sent through the post for decades and to all corners of the world.
-The best source is online and will not be hard to find, just make sure it comes from Devon or Cornwall to make sure what you are buying is authentic unless you are buying it from Stamfrey Farm.
+Unlike other types of cream, the clotted variety travels very well, and because of this, the cream has been sent through the mail for decades to all corners of the world.